Overview of South Dakota Taxes

 While most of the time you only pay 50% of the total FICA taxes, this is not always the case.
 If you’re a self-employed individual in the Mount Rushmore State, you’ll need to pay all FICA taxes yourself since you won’t have an employer to match the remaining half.
 If you do pay the full tax, make sure to look into the deduction of half the FICA taxes on your tax return (you will need to attach Schedule SE to your 1040).

-Each time you receive a South Dakota paycheck, you will notice federal income tax withholding.
+Each time you receive a South Dakota paycheck, you will notice a federal income tax withholding.
 The amount of federal income tax that your employer withholds from your paycheck depends largely on the information you provide on the W-4 form you submit.
 This is why employers require you to submit a W-4 when you start a new job.
-You should also submit a new W-4 form to reflect any updates to your filing status, dependents or allowances.
+You should also submit a new W-4 to reflect any updates to your filing status, dependents or salary.
+If you haven't recently, make sure to double-check your withholdings on your Form W-4.

-As mentioned, South Dakota does not have a state income tax.
+As mentioned above, South Dakota does not have a state income tax.
 There also aren’t any local income taxes.
-Actually, South Dakota is just generally a tax-friendly state.
-It also has one of the lowest sales taxes in the nation with a base sales tax of just 4.5% (though local sales tax may bring the total rate by to 6.5% in come counties).
+This makes South Dakota a generally tax-friendly state.
+It also has one of the lowest sales taxes in the nation, with a base sales tax rate of just 4.2%.
+However, municipalities may impose a general municipal sales tax rate of up to 6% (but averaging about 1.9%), as well as an additional 1% municipal gross receipts tax (MGRT).
+The average total sales tax in South Dakota is 6.11%, with the highest being 8.7%.

 If the tax laws have you wishing you could be a resident of the Mount Rushmore State, take a look at our South Dakota mortgage guide to understand your mortgage options for buying a home in the state.
 It includes information for those considering a refinance on your mortgage as well.